kraimalani/Gillian/ARTIFACT_README.md

 ### Relevant folder structure

 The instantiation of Gillian to JavaScript (Gillian-JS) can be found in the `Gillian-JS` folder.
-The folders and files related to the verification of the deserialisation module of the JS implementation of the AWS SDK can be found in the `Examples\Amazon` folder inside `Gillian-JS`, and they are:
+The folders and files related to the verification of the deserialisation module of the JS implementation of the AWS SDK can be found in the `Examples/Amazon` folder inside `Gillian-JS`, and they are:

 - the main files:
-  - `deserialize_factory.js`: the **main** main file, containing all of the functions of the deserialisation module and their specifications
+  - `deserialize_factory.js`: the **main** file, containing all of the functions of the deserialisation module and their specifications
   - `AmazonLogic.jsil`: language-dependent predicates and lemmas describing the deserialised AWS header
   - `ByteLogic.jsil`: basic conversion from lists of bytes to various numerics
   - `EncryptionHeaderLogic.jsil`: language-independent predicates and lemmas describing the serialised AWS Message Header